v-kuu/libft-testing-notes/README.md

 **ft_memcpy**

-- if either pointer is NULL it should segfault. memcpy also checks for size 0 before accessing any memory
+- If either pointer is NULL it should segfault.
+Memcpy also checks for size 0 before accessing any memory

 - See what happens if there's a null terminator in the middle